baskuit/pinyon/src/readme.md

 There is currently only one implementation of a search tree, via `MatrixNode` and `ChanceNode`.

 	MatrixNode<Algorithm> : AbstractTree<Algorithm>

+A matrix node represents a decision point by both players.
+It contains all the information provided by the model and all the statistics necessary for it's base algorithm to select actions and traverse further down the tree.

 	ChanceNode<Algorithm> : AbstractTree<Algorithm>

-TODO: Ownership, the nodes own their children.
-Matirix node carry enough info about the state 'at that point' to make an decisions.
-We have an `Actions` object stored there so we can transition properly.
-We have a `Transition` stored there so the chance node parent can tell what led to that matrix node We have a `Inference` object that contains the model's inference when we expanded the node.
-We have a
+A chance node represents all the possible transition that are possible once a given pair of joint actions has been committed.

+See below for a detailed look at these members and functions, starting with the `MatrixNode`.

 	class MatrixNode : public AbstractNode<Algorithm>
 	{
 	public:
-	    struct Types : AbstractNode<Algorithm>::Types
+	    struct Types : AbstractNode<Algorithm>::Types {};
-	    {
-	    };

 	    ChanceNode<Algorithm> *parent = nullptr;
 	    ChanceNode<Algorithm> *child = nullptr;